breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 |![](../images/tree_dag.svg)|![gemel](../images/tree_gemel.png)|
 |![](../images/tree_dag_minus.svg)|![gemel](../images/stump.png)|

-Let us now introduce a new operator, `Dₓ`, and corresponding rules our grammar.
+Let us now introduce a new operator, `Dₓ`, and some corresponding rules.
 In effect, these rules will push `Dₓ` as far towards the leaves as possible, while rewriting terms along the way:

 ```
 (R0)     <term> → Dₓ(<term>)